hecko/rfm12b-linux/README.md

 1. Install the kernel sources for your running kernel, either manually or by using [this script](https://github.com/gkaindl/beaglebone-ubuntu-scripts/blob/master/bb-get-rcn-kernel-source.sh) I made.
 2. Ensure that the SPI bus driver is enabled via the device-tree.
 You can do this manually or by running [another script](https://github.com/gkaindl/beaglebone-ubuntu-scripts/blob/master/bb-enable-spi-devicetree.sh) I made (reboot after running this script).
-3. Open the `rfm12b_config.h` file, read it carefully and edit the settings to your liking.
+3. Create the `rfm12b_config.h` file by copying from `rfm12b_config.h.dist`, read it carefully and edit the settings to your liking.
 Be especially sure to correctly choose the board you are building for.
 4. Clone this repository and run `make`.
 5. Make sure that the RFM12B module is connected.
 6. Load the RFM12B module: `sudo insmod rfm12b.ko`